OkomoJacob/timeSeriesAnalysis/ClimateGlobal Warming Prediction/README.md

 [Statstools](https)

 ### Time Series Analysis Use Cases
-- Financial Analysis
+- Financial Analysis : Sales Forecasting, Inentory Analysis, Stock Prediction, Price Estimation, Momentum, etc
-- Weather Forecastion
+- Weather Forecastion(Analysis): Temp change analysis, Global Climate Change, Seasonal Shift Recognition,
-- Health Care Analysis
+- Health Care Analysis : Network Usage Prediction,Predictive Maintanance, Intrusion Detection etc.
-- Network Data Analysis
+- Network Data Analysis :Senses Prediction, Insurance benefit analysis

 It is an unmaskable fact that, lately, there has been a negative trend in the rate of Global Average Temp.This is negatively impacting the gloabl population as most(if not all) depend directly on the climate.
 ##### Negative impacts include but are not limited to: